GaLactic-Acid/Snake-game/README.md

 ## Future Potential Features
-- Add retry button
+- Add a retry button
 - GameMode where the computer plays the snake game (AI)
-- Add extra obsticles which get more difficult as the game progresses
+- Add extra obstacles which get more difficult as the game progresses
 - Create a menu to select gameModes
-- More details to snake and background
+- More details to the snake and background
 - Make game animation more fluent (snake movement is chunky as of now)